Alazka2k/Short-Video-Creator-Simplified/Readme.md

    ```
 6. Use Postman or any HTTP client to send requests to `http://localhost:3000/api/{service}/{endpoint}`
 7. For video generation, send a POST request to `http://localhost:3000/api/video/generate` with the appropriate payload
-8. Find the generated content in the `data/output` directory
+8. Find the generated content in the `data/output` directory and the database

 ## Project Structure